2019 Mid-Academic Year Enrollment

 Graduate credit available towards a Master's Degree

 The National Catholic Bioethics Certification Program in Health Care Ethics will begin accepting registrations for the mid-academic year class, running from February through December, 2019, starting in December, 2018.

 The National Catholic Certification Program in Health Care Ethics has been developed at the request of many bishops and administrators of health care facilities to provide a credible and systematic formation so that dioceses, hospitals and ethics committees will have advisors better qualified to apply the Catholic moral tradition to challenging contemporary issues in health care.
 The part-time, year-long program combines a theoretical component with a practically oriented component based on case studies.

 The objectives of The National Catholic Certification Program in Health Care Ethics include the training of those engaged in health care ministry and other interested individuals to effectively represent the Church's moral teaching in their various institutions as it is summarized in The Ethical and Religious Directives for Catholic Health Care Services.
 Upon completion of the one-year program, students will be able to:

-• Begin articulating the Church's understanding of the inherent dignity of the human person as the objective basis for the Church's moral tradition in health care.
+• Understand how the inherent dignity of the human person serves as the objective basis for the Church's moral tradition in health care.

-• Have a sense of how to apply the Church's moral teaching as expressed in The Ethical and Religious Directives for Catholic Health Care Services to effect the resolution of complex dilemmas encountered in clinical education, practice and research.
+• State the Church's moral teaching as expressed in The Ethical and Religious Directives for Catholic Health Care Services to resolve complex dilemmas encountered in clinical education, practice and research.

 • Identify some of the resources available to health care workers and others involved in the health care ministry which provide guidance for the resolution of bioethical issues.